vincode-io/Zavala/docs/_pages/help/Glossary.md

 A grouping of Outlines.
 There are only two Accounts in Zavala.
 The On My Device account and the iCloud account.
 The On My Device keeps all Outlines on your local device and the iCloud account will sync across all your devices that you have enable Zavala iCloud accounts for.

+## Backlink

+Zavala supports linking between Outlines.
+If you link from outline A to outline B, outline B will get a backlink to outline A. These are shown at the bottom of the Outline in italics.

 ## Collections View

 The left-most column in the Main Window that groups together Outlines using different criteria.

+## Documents View

+The middle column of the Main Window shows Outlines from the currently selected collection in the Collections View.

-## Outline Search
+## Editor View

-You can search across all the content in all the Outlines at the same time.
-The search field for Outline Search is located in the Collections Column.
+The right-most column of the Main Window.
+The editor shows the currently selected Outline and allows you to edit its content and properties.

 ## Main Window

 This is the first window you see when you start Zavala for the first time.
-It has 3 columns.
+It has 3 columns or views.
 They are called from left to right, Collections, Documents, and the Editor.
-See [Main Window.](Main_Window.md) See [Text Formatting Philosophy.](Text_Formatting_Philosophy.md)
+See [Main Window.](Main_Window.md)

 ## Markdown